Skip to main content

 1. Specify the Webhook URL

-In the URL field, enter the external endpoint where you want to send the data.
-SmartSuite validates the URL format to ensure it's correct and prevents the use of internal SmartSuite addresses.
-This ensures that the webhook is directed to an external service.
+Enter the external endpoint in the URL field where you want to send the data.
+SmartSuite validates the URL format to ensure accuracy and restricts internal SmartSuite addresses to prevent misdirected requests.

 2. Choose the HTTP Method